 Like last time, I kept track of the data—the details of all 90 compliments, age, gender, demographic, location, relationship to me, and whether or not a conversation ensued—in a spreadsheet which is available here as a PDF:

-I decided to go more visual with the data this time; below are graphical breakdowns and summaries of everything I kept track of, as well an examination of my predictions and some Q&A about the experiment.
+Below are some graphs and summaries of everything I kept track of, as well an examination of my predictions and some Q&As about the experiment.

 This surprised me slightly–I knew that for the most part I hung around and gravitated towards people my own age (like most I am sure).